ag-grid/react-data-grid/getting-started-5-mins-hooks/README.md

 };
 ```

 With the above code I can amend the columns in the grid programmatically by changing the state.
+I've added it into a `useEffect` just to add a delay to make the change in grid more obvious.

 e.g.